Quality matters when hiring for a big project. Call a Best Pick now!

 Your Tankless Hot Water Heater Maintenance Checklist

-Because they’re much smaller than traditional hot water heaters, they’re often used in smaller homes.
+Because they’re much smaller than traditional water heaters, they’re often used in smaller homes.
 Plus, they can be a more energy-efficient option if your hot water usage is low.

 However, like traditional hot water heaters with storage tanks, there are several annual maintenance tasks.
-Here’s how to keep your tankless hot water heater in top shape.
+Here’s how to keep your tankless water heater in top shape.

 ✓ Descale the Tankless System